abhiramasonny/jaithon/README.md

 - Mathematical Expressions: You can perform arithmetic operations (+, -, *, /) on numbers.
 - Parentheses: You can use parentheses to group expressions and control operator precedence.
 - Trigonometric Functions: You can use trigonometric functions such as sin, cos, tan, asin, acos, atan, sqrt.
+- Detecting User input: You can detect user input using the input *variable name* syntax. **Note:** This can only detect Int/Float values. strings are not supported.
+- Time: You can access the users internal Clock by using the following syntax: var t = time().
+This displayes the time as an integer.
 - Comments: You can add comments using the # symbol.
 Commented lines are displayed in green.